clhenrick/clhenrick.io/content/blog/2024-08-01-color-manipulation-with-oklch/index.md

 {{ lineChartFigure('_includes/components/lineChartLightness.njk', 'Change in Lightness: Oranges', caption)}}

+{% set caption %}
+Chroma increases steadily by about 0.04 for each swatch until the last swatch where it takes a significant dive by roughly 0.7.
+{% endset %}

-{{ lineChartFigure('_includes/components/lineChartChroma.njk', 'Change in Chroma: Oranges', 'TODO: caption') }}
+{{ lineChartFigure('_includes/components/lineChartChroma.njk', 'Change in Chroma: Oranges', caption) }}

+{% set caption %}
+Hue starts at a value of 64 degrees, increases to 67, then steadily decreases to a value of 39 degrees.
+There is roughly 28 degrees of variance for the entire color scheme.
+{% endset %}

-{{ lineChartFigure('_includes/components/lineChartHue.njk', 'Change in Hue: Oranges', 'TODO: caption') }}
+{{ lineChartFigure('_includes/components/lineChartHue.njk', 'Change in Hue: Oranges', caption) }}

 The three charts convey the following about the Color Brewer oranges color scheme:

-- Lightness steadily declines by about 5-8% until the last swatch where it declines significantly by about 20%.
+- Lightness steadily declines by about 7% until the last swatch where it declines significantly by about 15%.
+Decreasing lightness more intensely for the last swatch helps make it stand out as the darkest swatch in the group.
 - Chroma increases steadily by about 0.04 for each swatch until the last swatch where it takes a significant dive by roughly 0.7.
+Reducing the chroma for the last swatch helps it appear darker among the rest of the swatches.
-- Hue doesn't remain static, it changes slightly for each of color scheme's swatches with the exception of the last two swatches.
+- Hue doesn't remain static, it changes slightly for each of the color scheme's swatches with the exception of the last two swatches.
+There's roughly 28 degrees of variance for this so-called "single hue" sequential color scheme.

 It's almost as if the colors in these swatches had a human touch applied to them...
 (Sarcasm intended, these color schemes were created by hand AFAIK!)